 Iron ore: Customs data shows that demand for iron ore remained strong in August.
 Imports exceeded 100 million tonnes for the third consecutive month, with a slight easing from a record 113 million tonnes in July.
-August imports were up 5.8% y-o-y by volume, but down 5.6% y-o-y by value at US$10 billion.
-China’s iron ore imports for January–August totalled 760 million tonnes, up 7.5% y-o-y by value at USD70.6 billion.
+August imports were up 5.8% year-on-yearby volume, but down 5.6% year-on-year by value at US$10 billion.
+China’s iron ore imports for January–August totalled 760 million tonnes, up 7.5% year-on-yearby value at US$70.6 billion.

-Coal: China’s import restrictions continue to constrain coal imports from all countries, and supress prices.
-Strict implementation of import quotas saw China’s coal imports in August drop to just 21 million tonnes – down 35% y-o-y by volume and 47% by value at US$1.4 billion.
+Coal: China’s import restrictions continue to constrain coal imports from all countries, and to supress prices.
+Strict implementation of import quotas saw China’s coal imports in August drop to just 21 million tonnes – down 35% year-on-yearby volume and 47% by value at US$1.4 billion.
 China’s total coal imports for January–August are now down to 2019 levels of around 221 million tonnes.
-They are also down 11% by value y-o-y, arguably finding equilibrium after record imports in the first half of 2020.
+They are also down 11% by value year-on-year, arguably finding equilibrium after record imports in the first half of 2020.

 Natural gas: China’s natural gas import volumes continue to grow but prices remain low.
-China imported 9.4 million tonnes of natural gas in August, up 12.4% y-o-y by volume, but down 26.5% by value at US$2.5 billion.
-Natural gas imports for January–August totalled 65 million tonnes, up 3.3% y-o-y by volume, but down 17.8% by value at US%22.7 billion.
+China imported 9.4 million tonnes of natural gas in August, up 12.4% year-on-yearby volume, but down 26.5% by value at US$2.5 billion.
+Natural gas imports for January–August totalled 65 million tonnes, up 3.3% year-on-yearby volume, but down 17.8% by value at US$22.7 billion.

 Abalone: Mainland China and Hong Kong remain strong markets for Australian abalone.
-In 2019 Australia exported over A$143million abalone products including live, chilled or frozen to world markets.
+In 2019 Australia exported over A$143million abalone products to world markets, including live, chilled and frozen abalone.
 Mainland China accounts for 56% of the total with Hong Kong taking 20%.
 At the end of July 2020, China had imported 305 metric tonnes of live abalone from Australia, a 33% decline from the same period in 2019.

 Health & Supplements

-Wellness goods: Nutritional supplements and health food products have been among the best performing consumer goods through the COVID-19 outbreak as consumers look to improve their overall health and well-being.
+Wellness goods: Nutritional supplements and health food products have been among the best performing consumer goods through the COVID-19 outbreak.
+This is because consumers are looking to improve their overall health and well-being.
 According to the China Chamber of Commerce for Import and Export of Medicines and Health Foods (CCCMHPIE), imports of vitamins and supplements were up 32.1% year-on-year for the first half of the year, reaching A$2.81 billion.

-Australian exports: Australia was China's second largest supplier of nutritional supplements during the pandemic period with imports of A$600 billion, up 22%.
-This means Australia lags only the United States, which supplied A$644 million of supplements.
-Austrade is currently coordinating two online sales events for Australian complementary medicines clients in October and November.
+Australian exports: Australia was China's second largest supplier of nutritional supplements during the pandemic period with imports of A$600 million, up 22%.
+This means Australia lags only behind the United States, which supplied A$644 million of supplements.

-Urbanisation & debt: Depending on the criteria used, real estate and property are estimated to contribute around 14% to GDP (some estimates say it’s up to 30% of GDP).
+Urbanisation & debt: Depending on the criteria used, real estate and property are estimated to contribute around 14% to GDP.
 This has increased from 10% five years ago as urbanisation rates have continued to rise.
-Property investment has also contributed to increased debt levels in recent years, forcing authorities to implement measures aimed at limiting speculative real estate investment.
+Property investment has also contributed to increased debt levels in recent years.
+This has forced authorities to implement measures aimed at limiting speculative real estate investment.